Joshua Atherton: Major speech at convention

 In 1787 he was elected as a delegate to the convention in New Hampshire to ratify the federal constitution.
 He worked hard to defeat its ratification unless certain amendments were adopted.
 Atherton claimed it was poorly written; he insisted on a bill of rights to protect private beliefs and actions, and also defended the rights of town and state government against a too strong centralized government.

 In February 1788, Atherton delivered a major speech in opposition to Article 1, Section 9, Clause 1, of the proposed constitution.
 The focal point of his speech was about the evils of slavery.
 Atherton asserted that the southern states had made him a "partaker in the sin and guilt of this abominable" traffic in the buying and selling of slaves, and that the "clause has not secured its abolition".
 He argued that "we will not lend the aid of our ratification to this cruel and inhumane merchandise, not even for a day".
 Atherton continued on with a vivid description of the conditions of slavery, proclaiming:

 He voted against its adoption, on instructions from the town.
-The state finally ratified the constitution on June 21, 1788, with 57–47 in flavor.
-John Langton immediately wrote to George Washington to inform him that New Hampshire had become the ninth state which he described as the “Key Stone in the Great Arch.
+The state finally ratified the constitution on June 21, 1788, with 57–47 in favor.
+John Langdon immediately wrote to George Washington to inform him that New Hampshire had become the ninth state which he described as the “Key Stone in the Great Arch.
 Atherton, who campaigned against ratification gracefully accepted the result and stated 'It’s adopted.
 Let’s try it'”.

 As a staunch anti-federalist he wrote to John Lamb on June 23, 1788.

 He was a candidate for New Hampshire in the 1788 and 1789 United States House of Representatives elections, and the 1789 New Hampshire's at-large congressional district special election, the first special election in the history of the United States House of Representatives.